-Box Type: 'pitm' Container: Meta box ('meta') Mandatory: No Quantity: Zero or one
+Box Type: 'pitm'

+Container: Meta box ('meta')

 For a given handler, the primary data may be one of the referenced items when it is desired that it be stored elsewhere, or divided into extents; or the primary metadata may be contained in the meta-box (e.g. in an XML box).
 Either this box must occur, or there must be a box within the meta-box (e.g. an XML box) containing the primary information in the format required by the identified handler.